 As the power and technique of your feet evolve, you might want to buy a shoe that is a bit more aggressive and has a slightly thinner sole.
-With these shoes the foot has to work more and not rely on the support of the shoe itself.
+With these shoes, the foot has to work more and not rely on the support of the shoe itself.
 The biggest advance of a thinner shoe is that you can feel a whole lot better what is happening under the rubber.
 And you will learn to apply pressure to the footholds more subtly and efficiently.
 In other words, your foot technique gets better.
 As you advance as a climber, you’ll know what you want from a shoe, and the decision-making gets much easier.

 Different shoes for different problems

 I remember telling someone who a climber should have climbing shoes like a golfer has golf clubs.
 Different shoes have different advantages.
 Sometimes you might even see a climber wearing a different shoe on each foot.
-If it helps you send a route, than why not.
+If it helps you send a route then why not.
 And if you are doing a lot of different types of climbing (sport, bouldering, trad,..) it is justified to own several different pairs.

 But I have to say that I get along quite nicely with two different pairs.
 One for sport climbing and one for bouldering.
 And when the bouldering shoes are worn or stretched out, I tend to throw them in my indoor bouldering pack.
-Inside it makes less of a significance if the edges are a bit rounded out.
+Inside it has less of a significance if the edges are a bit rounded out.
 I also tend to use softer shoes for indoor climbing and more aggressive and precise shoes climbing outside on smaller footholds.

 A matter of preference

 I like switching up the shoes I climb with.
 I’ve tried several different manufacturers and models.
 Could it be that you pay attention to your feet more when climbing with an unfamiliar pair of shoes?
 Does this lead to your foot technique getting better and better?
 I hope so.
-Well, at least that’s I rationalize to my wife why I’m buying yet another pair of climbing shoes 😉
+Well, at least that’s how I rationalize to my wife, why I’m buying yet another pair of climbing shoes 😉

 At the end of the day, it isn’t the most important decision in your life that you have to make.
 So just get a pair that feels ok and start climbing.
 Because you know what?
 Climbing is awesome.
 It just is.